ChromMob/MineStoreRecode/README.md

 # This is the configuration file for MineStore.
 # Only enable debug if requested by a MineStore developer.
 debug: false
 # This is the language that is used by the plugin.
 This config option is required.
-Available languages: en_US, cs_CZ but you can create your own language file.
+Available languages: en_US, cs_CZ, ru_RU, ua_UA but you can create your own language file.
 language: en_US
 # Store URL is the URL to your MineStore website.
 This config option is required.
 store-url: "https://store.example.com"